-Well, tell that to the shoppers at the Paramus, NJ.
-Target last week when one of the large, red, two-ton bollard ball barriers was bumped into by a truck and set free to roll through the parking lot.
+Well, tell that to the shoppers at the Paramus, New Jersey Target last week when one of the large, red, two-ton bollard ball barriers was bumped into by a truck and set free to roll through the parking lot.
 This ended up causing mayhem as the ball smashed into a women’s car before heading towards the parked cars in the lot.
 Luckily, a gentlemen and his dog were able to stop the runaway bollard ball, with some help from a curb, before it caused any more damage.

 Check out the video and news story below:

 According to the news report from ABC 7 New York, the bollard ball cost $3,500 worth of damage to the women’s car.
 But that’s not the end of the story, as Target denied any liability for the runaway bollard ball, telling the woman that she’d have to suit the driver of the truck that nudged the ball free.
 This has obviously caused an uproar from the woman, the news outlets covering the story, and the article commenters looking to hold the $72+ billion corporation (per 2013 numbers) responsible.

 Look how easily the two-ton ball of problems is unhinged and set free for the customers and their cars to deal with.